2005N/PS1_Proj/README.md

 # File Manager Web App

-A Node.js + Express web application that allows users to securely manage their files across **Google Drive** and **Dropbox**, including listing, uploading, downloading, and deleting files—all from one interface.
+A Node.js + Express web application that allows users to securely manage their files across Google Drive and Dropbox, including listing, uploading, downloading, and deleting files—all from one interface.

-## ✨ Features
+##  Features

 -  OAuth 2.0 authentication
 -  List files in your Google Drive or Dropbox account